metablaster/WindowsFirewallRuleset/README.md

 contains rules will be significantly slower (depends on number of existing rules)
 - All errors and warnings will be saved to `Logs` directory, you can review these logs later if you want to fix some problem, most warnings can be safely ignored but errors should be resolved.
-- Any rule that results in "access denied" while loading should be reloaded by executing specific script again, see [FAQ.md](Readme/FAQ.md) for information on why this may happen.
+- Any rule that results in "Access is denied" while loading should be reloaded by executing specific script again, see [FAQ.md](Readme/FAQ.md) for information on why this may happen.
 - If the project was manually downloaded, transferred from another computer or media then you should\